10.99 FLAT RATE SHIPPING

 Bake the aromatics: Preheat the oven to 375 degrees.
 Scatter onions, garlic, and red chile flakes across baking dish or oven proof pot.
 Drizzle with 2 tbsp olive oil.
 Bake until onions are lightly caramelized, about 10-15 minutes.

 Bake the greens: Once cooked, add greens, 1 cup of bean broth, a generous pinch of salt, and a few grinds of pepper.
-Stir well to coat and bake until greens are wilted, ~15 minutes for chard, and less time for spinach.
+Stir well to coat and bake until greens are wilted, about 15 minutes for chard, and less time for spinach.

 Assemble: Add beans, dill, and bay leaf to the mixture, with about 1 cup of bean broth.
 Stir well to coat and drizzle with remaining 2 tbsp olive oil.
 Bake for 30 minutes, checking every 10-15 minutes to make sure there is enough liquid so that greens don't dry out.
 When done, beans should be coated in a thick broth but not watery.
 Bake a little longer if necessary.
 Serve warm (not hot) with Greek yogurt, lemon, and good olive oil.